leocabeza/the-movie-db/README.md

 Promised based Javascript API wrapper for [https://www.themoviedb.org/](https://www.themoviedb.org/) that works in the browser and node.js.

-For now, it only works with the version 3 of the api.
+It works for versions 3 and 4 of TMDB.

 ## Compatibility